Databricks concepts

 Billing: Databricks units (DBUs)

-Databricks bills based on Databricks units (DBUs), units of processing capability per hour based on VM instance type.
+Databricks bills based on Databricks units (DBUs), which are units of processing capability per hour based on VM instance type.

 See the Databricks on Google Cloud pricing page.